 Take home messages for careers in ecotourism

-If you enjoy skimming to the bottom of posts, or sharing what you’ve learnt with your friends and family, here’s a summary in six bullet points:
+If you enjoy skimming to the bottom of posts, or sharing what you’ve learnt with your friends and family, here’s a summary in seven bullet points:

 - Ecotourism is “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education” – The International Ecotourism Society.

 - Ecotourism can be a powerful tool for achieving conservation impact by making conservation part of a successful business model that benefits local people.